Skip to content

 You Have Changed the Feeders of Your Cardinal and They Are Not Cardinal Friendly

 Did you change your feeders recently?
-Then the reason, why you are not seeing any cardinals any longer in your yard, is because of that.
+Then the reason, why would cardinals stop coming to feeder in your yard, is because of that.

 If your feeders are with small perches then they are not ideal for cardinals as they cannot twist their body while feeding.
 Feeders with small perches are ideal for other big songbirds.